Documentation

 Key Features:

-• Visual drag-and-drop node graph editor
+• Visual drag-and-drop node graph editor for calculators and workflows

 • Gutenberg blocks for inputs/outputs and page logic